TOP 6 Tips On How To Wash a Car On a Hot Sunny Day

 In my opinion, whenever the temperature in your area exceeds 80 degrees Fahrenheit (27 Celsius), you should be careful and try to follow the tips I’ll show you below.

-First things first, you should avoid washing your car in the middle of the day.
-Usually, the temperature will reach its maximum between 12 and 4 pm, and that’s the time you should avoid.
+You should avoid washing your car in the middle of the day.
+The temperature usually reaches its maximum between 12 and 4 p.m., and that’s the time you should avoid.

-So, my suggestion is to wash your car early in the morning, or later in the evening.
-It’s better both for you and for your vehicle.
+So, my suggestion is to wash your car early in the morning or later in the evening.
+It’s better for both you and your vehicle.
 Your vehicle will be easier to wash and dry, and you won’t get tired so quickly because you won’t work in direct sunlight when the temperatures are at their highest.

 If you can, try not to wash your car during that period.
 However, if you’re not able to follow this tip, check out the other suggestions.